turlucode/ros-docker-gui/README.md

 - The `DOCKER_USER_*` variables are used to run the container as the current user.
 - We need to start `terminator` with `dbus-launch` for Ubuntu versions less than 24.04, i.e. for versions < `jazzy`.
 - The `QT_QPA_PLATFORM=xcb` is for now intentionally as discussed.
-For this reason also the `qtwayland5` package is not installed in our docker images.
+For this reason also the `qtwayland5` package is not installed in our Docker images.
 - See also [this section](#other-options) for other options.

 ## NVIDIA GPU